johnnyvenom/letsdough/content/Black beans.md

 ---
 title: Black beans
 date: 2025-01-04
 draft: false
-permalink: black-beans
 aliases:
 category: soups
-tags: Mexican, tacos, Latin-American
+tags:
+  - Mexican
+  - tacos
+region: Latin America
 description: This is a base black bean recipe that can be used for everything.
 ---
 From Johnny’s memory.

-> IMPORTANT!
+> 🚨 IMPORTANT!
 Don’t actually measure any ingredients.
 I didn’t when I wrote this recipe..
 Just use these amounts as an approximate guide.
 Same with time, it’s all approximate.

 > [!DANGER]+ 🥱 TL;DR
 > (read on for the [long version](#full-recipe))